 Note: Factory-built buildings not originally manufactured to the requirements of the state of Arizona that are brought into the state shall be treated as reconstructed, even if no reconstruction has occurred and shall be subject to the above noted process as applicable.

-Refer to Checklist for Reconstruction FBB Plans regarding information to be included in the plan submittal.
+Refer to Reconstruction Checklist (to the right of the page) regarding information to be included in the plan submittal.

 Compliance Control Manual submittal– documents submitted by a manufacturer licensed by The Arizona Department of Housing that details the factory operations and measures to insure quality control.